ASEAN-Build-The-Earth/ASEAN-Docs/docs.intro/become-official/submit-exam.md

 <Text.Tab>If everything is ready, submit the plot with `/plot submit` and wait for a reviewer to check your exam plot.
 \n
-If you passed the exam, our staff will assign the minecraft and discord server role ([Official Builder](../getting-started/builder-system#official-builder) So make sure you are in our discord server) after this you can start building anywhere that you want in the [Master Server](../getting-started/visiting#master-server) this can be building your dream city or hometown in ASEAN.</Text.Tab>
+If you passed the exam, our staff will assign the Minecraft and Discord server role ([Official Builder](../getting-started/builder-system#official-builder) So, make sure you are in our Discord server) after this you can start building anywhere that you want in the [Master Server](../getting-started/visiting#master-server), this can be building your dream city or hometown in ASEAN.</Text.Tab>